tqhuy2018/Casper-ObjectiveC-sdk/README.md

 ## Usage how to

-The SDK can import from Project or Package writen in ObjectiveC.
+The Casper ObjectiveC SDK can be used from Project or Package writen in ObjectiveC.

-### Import and using Casper ObjectiveC SDK from ObjectiveC project
+### 1. Import and using Casper ObjectiveC SDK from ObjectiveC project

 Please refer to this address for a sample of 1 ObjectiveC project that calls the Casper ObjectiveC SDK.